Shopify/remote-dom/packages/wpt-runner/README.md

 ## Initial limitations

-The first version supports `testharness.js` HTML files, classic top-level scripts, static HTML/SVG markup, and absolute or relative in-repository script resources.
+The first version supports selected `testharness.js` HTML files, parser-ordered classic top-level scripts executed in one shared function scope, static HTML/SVG markup, and absolute or relative in-repository script resources.
 It skips `testharnessreport.js` and captures completion programmatically.

-It intentionally does not support `.window.js`, WebIDL preloading, modules, nested scripts or browsing contexts, Window messaging, reftests, crashtests, WPT server substitutions, navigation, or layout assertions.
+Before classifying a file, verify that it does not observe independent script-global declarations, per-script strictness, or continuation after intentional parse and runtime errors.
+Those HTML script-processing semantics remain deferred alongside `.window.js`, WebIDL preloading, modules, nested scripts or browsing contexts, Window messaging, reftests, crashtests, WPT server substitutions, navigation, and layout assertions.
 Add execution infrastructure only when a selected capability requires it; never patch a claimed DOM API in runner shims.